 By reducing everything down to the bare minimum, there’s less on the page to distract and confuse.
 This is especially crucial in responsive website design because smaller screens have even less of a tolerance for poor design.

-Questions you need to ask to better serve your marketing efforts:
+Questions you need to ask to better serve your digital marketing efforts:

 - What’s the primary reason a potential customer should buy from you?

 - What do they get out of the deal?